qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorselection.rst

 -------------------
 Creates a selection in a vector layer.

-The criteria for selected features is defined based on the values of an attribute from the input layer.
+The criteria for selecting features is based on the values of an attribute from the input layer.

-No new outputs are created.

 .. seealso:: :ref:`qgisextractbyattribute`